tttardigrado/goadt/README.md

 ```

 ## Sum types
-A sum type `A + B` is a compounded type that requires one element from one of the types (corresponds to logical `OR`).
+A sum type `A + B` is a compounded type that requires one element from one of the types.
+According to the Curry-Howard isomorphism, it corresponds to the `OR` operation in intuitionistic logic.

 In golang, we are going to represent product types as `interfaces`
 ```haskell